This article is part of a larger series on Business Banking.

 Money Market Account Costs

-- Monthly account fees: $5 to $15; waived if you maintain a certain minimum account balance set by your provider
+- Monthly account fees: $5 to $15; waived if you maintain a minimum account balance set by your provider

-- Transaction fees: Six free transactions per month; each transaction thereafter costs $5 to $15, or you can lose the privilege of having a money market account
+- Transaction fees: Six free transactions per month; each transaction thereafter costs $5 to $15, or you can lose the privilege of having a money market

 - Cashier’s check fees: $0 to $15 per cashier’s check

-Money Market Accounts vs Alternatives
+Money Market Accounts vs Other Accounts

-It’s important to not confuse money market account with other accounts like savings accounts, certificate of deposits, and money market funds.
+It’s important to not confuse money market accounts with other accounts like savings accounts, certificate of deposits, and money market funds.
 Some of the most common differences include account restrictions, interest rates, ability to write checks, and accessibility to your money.